aswinbala005/rizeos-monorepo/README.md

 | **Deployment** | Render | Cloud platform for deploying the Next.js and Go services. |
 | **Database** | Neon | Serverless PostgreSQL hosting. |
 | **File Storage**| UploadThing | Manages PDF resume uploads and storage. |

 ---

-## 🔄 System Workflows

-### The AI Resume Onboarding Flow
-This is a core feature that demonstrates the power of our AI integration.

-1.  **Upload:** A user uploads their PDF resume on the frontend.
-2.  **Storage:** The file is sent to **UploadThing**, which stores it and returns a secure URL.
-3.  **API Call:** The frontend sends this URL to our Go backend at the `/api/v1/parse-resume` endpoint.
-4.  **AI Processing:** The backend downloads the PDF, extracts the text, and sends it to the **Cerebras AI** with a structured prompt.
-5.  **Response:** The AI returns a clean JSON object with the candidate's skills, experience, projects, and more.
-6.  **Auto-Fill:** The frontend uses this JSON to populate the entire profile form, which the user can then review and submit.

----